 The Federal Highway Administration ("FHWA") has authorized or is expected by the Department to authorize the reimbursement of amounts used to pay Bond Service Charges related to financing each of the Projects as advance construction projects under Title 23 and has determined or is expected by the Department to determine that each of the Projects is eligible for federal funding under Title 23.
-The FHWA has agreed to make payments to the Department to reimburse the Department in amounts equal to the Debt Service on the Bonds, when due, through Fiscal Year 2008, and thereafter, in amounts equal to not less than 80% of the Bond Service Charges on the Bonds See "SUMMARY OF FEDERAL HIGHWAY PROGRAM - Current Operations -- Matching Requirements."
+The FHWA has agreed to make payments to the Department to reimburse the Department in amounts equal to not less than 80% of the Bond Service Charges on the Bonds.
+See "SUMMARY OF FEDERAL HIGHWAY PROGRAM - Current Operations -- Matching Requirements."